MarvAmBass/docker-apache2-ssl-secure/README.md

 This Dockerfile is based on the [/_/ubuntu:14.04/](https://registry.hub.docker.com/_/ubuntu/) Official Image.

 ## Cheat Sheet

-### Creating the dh.pem with openssl

-To create a Diffie-Hellman cert, you can use the following command

-    openssl dhparam -out dh.pem 2048

 ### Creating a high secure SSL CSR with openssl